ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-home/property-features.md

   - The stake at point B at the end of step 2 is deeper into the current Dalebrook parcel than expected, however, the line in step 2 in 1869 roughly intersects both the present location of the utility pole and the present location of the bent iron pipe found on the currently defined eastern property boundary.
 Note too that the lines representing steps 2 and 3 form a right angle.

-  - The center of the mill race bridge, appears to fall in an area that in 2023, is between a utility pole and the bent pipe on the currently defined eastern property boundary.
+  - The center of the mill race bridge, appears to fall in an area that in 2023, is very close to a utility pole.

-But ultimately, the preponderance of evidence strongly suggests the original deeds were intended to be true bearings, and traditionally, this is how they have been interpreted, ultimately based on the existence of two iron pipes that appear to have been set in 1883 or after, that are in a 9° line that seems to originate on the brow of the hill at the location of point C in 1883.Rice describes the lower of the two pipes as an "old iron pipe" in 1969.
+But ultimately, the preponderance of evidence strongly suggests the original deeds were intended to be true bearings, and traditionally, this is how they have been interpreted, ultimately based on the existence of two iron pipes that appear to have been set in 1883 or after, that are in a 9° line that seems to originate on the brow of the hill at the location of point C in 1883.
+Rice describes the lower of the two pipes as an "old iron pipe" in 1969.